 This juice is rich in color and nutrition.
 Beautiful beets offer potassium, which supports your nervous system’s functioning, and manganese, which supports many body systems and organs including your liver and bones.
 Blackberries reduce inflammation and as the Huffington Post explains, “[t]he dark blue color ensures blackberries have one of the highest antioxidant levels of all fruits.”
 I recommend also adding in some pre-bought organic lemonade or, alternatively, one lemon with some honey, to round out the flavor of this juice.

-- One cup of organic lemonade, or one lemon and one tablespoon of honey
+- 1 cup organic lemonade, or one lemon and one Tablespoon of honey

 A lassi is not a juice in the strictest sense but this mango mint lassi is included as a juicy and tasty smoothie type of drink.
 Lassis originate from India and often contain yogurt and spices.
 Mangoes have plenty of vitamin A, which is beneficial for your eyes, and also are good for digestive function.
 You can use either yogurt (with healthy probiotics) or soy milk (which can lower cholesterol), depending on your diet and preference.
 The mint leaves give a unique, cooling punch to the lassi flavor and chia seeds or cardamom are other popular additions.
 This beverage can be made in a blender.

-- One cup frozen mango or one ripe mango if you plan to use extra ice
+- 1 cup frozen mango or 1 ripe mango if you plan to use extra ice

-I hope these hydrating organic juice suggestions bring a burst of flavor, nutrition, and rejuvenation to you day.
+I hope these hydrating organic juice suggestions bring a burst of flavor, nutrition, and rejuvenation to your day.